lynnoyoung/python-novice-inflammation/setup.md

 1. Make a new folder in your Desktop called `python-novice-inflammation`.
 2. Download [python-novice-inflammation-data.zip][zipfile1] and move the file to this folder.
 3. Also download [python-novice-inflammation-code.zip][zipfile2] and move it to the same folder.
 4. If the files aren't unzipped yet, double-click to unzip them.
-You should end up with two new folders called `data` and `code`.
+You will end up with one folders called `data` and twenty files with python code.
 5. To get started, go into the `data` folder from the Unix shell with:

 ~~~